CORPORATE HOPE10,000 CHALLENGE

 Walk, run, cycle, or get creative!

-10,000km is the average distance from the UK to the five countries we work in – Kenya, Malawi, Tanzania, Uganda and Zimbabwe.
+10,000km is the average distance from the UK to the four countries we work in – Kenya, Malawi, Tanzania and Uganda.
 As part of our HOPE10,000, we are challenging companies to cover this distance and raise funds and awareness for our work with vulnerable children along the way.

 IT’S SUPER SIMPLE:

 Kick-start the challenge by deciding how you’re going to get as many people involved as possible, how much you want to raise and whether you want to give yourselves a deadline.

 Encourage everyone to take on their kilometres – whether it’s a 2km stroll with a friend, a 5km lunchtime jog or a 60km weekend cycle.

 Ask the HOPE10,000-ers to either donate for their distance or suggest that they go out to their personal and professional networks for sponsorship.

 Keep momentum up by sending updates about your progress and how far you have to go.